New Danube

 The New Danube (German: Neue Donau) is a side channel of the Danube in Vienna, Austria, situated parallel to the east of the main river.
-It was built as part of the flood protections of the city.
+It was built as part of the flood protection of the city.

 Course

 The New Danube extends for approximately 21 kilometers, beginning in Langenzersdorf, a town just north of Vienna, after branching off from the main stream.
 It rejoins the river at the Danube-Auen National Park in the southeast of the city.

 The New Danube stretches approximately 21.1 kilometers in length, with an average width of around 200 meters, covering a surface area of between 330 and 420 hectares.
 The depth ranges from 1.6 to 6.5 metres.
 It has a maximum flow rate of 5,200 cubic meters per second.